mcodemax/Foodyuh-backend/README.md

 Make and analyze your plate.
 ###### Developer: Maxwell Johnson

-To install required frontend depencies, run the following in terminal:
+To install required depencies, run the following in terminal:

 `npm i`